Introduction to Assisted Places

 How to Apply for 11+ Assisted Places

-Families who want to be considered for an Assisted Place are asked to complete an online statement of financial circumstances form.
-Applications will open from Thursday, 1st September 2022.
-This will establish eligibility before being required to follow the full application process.
-The application is a means tested process.
-Once you have submitted your application, it will be administered on our behalf by Bursary Assessment Associates, an independent company.
-The deadline to complete your application is by midday, Friday 11 November 2022.
+The deadline to complete your application is by midday, Friday 10 November 2023.
 Please note the School will not proceed with any late applications or any applications from anyone giving misleading, inaccurate or incomplete information.
 It will take 30-45 minutes to complete the application form but we advise you to leave plenty of time before the deadline to complete your application as you must ensure you have all the required supporting documents to hand so that they can be uploaded as part of the process.

 As there is a very high demand for these Assisted Places, the School will exercise discretion when awarding these seven places.
 The School will therefore consider both the families’ financial situation and the pupil’s suitability to be able to thrive in an outstanding all-round school when awarding the available funds.